wowo/meteoapp/README.md

 # Meteoapp

-Android Java application which fetches an meteograms from new.meteo.pl, cuts them into 6 parts and displays choosen parts for a given city
+Android Java application which fetches an meteograms from new.meteo.pl, cuts them into 6 parts and displays choosen parts for a given city.

+Meteoapp uses [meteo](https://github.com/wowo/meteo) library to interact with new.meteo.pl

 ## Screenshots